April 1, 2015

 Everyone holds certain beliefs about the world, including perhaps, that one type of fizzy soft drink is obviously better than another.
 And although some of us boast about being risk takers and drawn to experimentation and trying new things, humans are creatures of habit.
 However, when intrinsic beliefs and habits affect workplace decisions, from hiring help to heating the office, you might want to review your behaviors and check your assumptions and habits at the door.

 Risky Habits and Erroneous Assumptions

-Turn up the Heat! – As public entities across the country thaw out from this winter’s record-setting low temperatures, disputes about the office thermostat are finally on the decline.
-Since I’ve always assumed that being a bit chilly is conducive to critical thinking, I used my executive veto power this winter to keep our office temp at a refreshing 65 degrees.
-Yet according to a study shared by one of my bundled up colleagues, warmer workers make fewer typing errors and are generally more productive!
+Turn up the Heat! – Each Spring, disputes about the office thermostat begin to decline.
+Since I’ve always assumed that being a bit chilly is conducive to critical thinking, I use my executive veto power during the winter months to keep our office temp at a refreshing 65 degrees.
+Yet according to a study shared by one of my bundled-up colleagues, warmer workers make fewer typing errors and are generally more productive!
 (See: “Warm offices linked to fewer typing errors, higher productivity,” Cornell Chronicle.)
-Oh dear.
+Oh, dear.

-Stop Coveting Your Neighbor’s Framework – One of the most prevailing assumptions related to risk management practice is that “editing” another entity’s risk management framework, system or policy is faster than creating something from scratch.
-During the Center’s 25-year history our team has reviewed countless examples of ill-fitting frameworks and policies.
+Stop Coveting Your Neighbor’s Framework – One of the most prevailing assumptions related to risk management practice is that “editing” another entity’s risk management framework, system, or policy is faster than creating something from scratch.
+During NRMC’s 30+-year history our team has reviewed countless examples of ill-fitting frameworks and policies.
 One of our favorite examples is a ten-page policy on absenteeism for an entity with fewer than 10 employees.
 Cut and paste gone very, very wrong.

-Melanie Lockwood Herman is executive director of the Nonprofit Risk Management Center.
-She welcomes your calls and questions about any risk topic at 703.777.3504 or Melanie@nonprofitrisk.org.
+Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
+She welcomes your calls and questions about any risk topic at 703.777.3504 or Melanie@https://nonprofitrisk.org/.